-The following instructions supplement the Grant Proposal Guide and the NSF Grants.gov Application Guide:
+The following information supplements the Grant Proposal Guide:

-EAR Data Policy: Principal investigators are required to adhere to the EAR Data Policy available on the NSF website (http://www.nsf.gov/geo/ear/2010EAR_data_policy_9_28_10.pdf).
+EAR Data Policy: Principal investigators are required to adhere to the EAR Data Policy available on the NSF website.
 Proposals should include a statement describing how the data policy requirements will be met.